Table of contents

 Most large end-users and systems integrators already use Free and Open-Source Software (FOSS) either in their information systems or product and service divisions.
 Open source compliance has become an ever-growing concern, and many large companies have established compliance officers.
 However, while sanitising a company’s open-source production chain – which is what compliance is about – is fundamental, users must give back to communities and contribute to the sustainability of the open-source ecosystem.
 We see open source governance encompassing the whole ecosystem, engaging with local communities, nurturing a healthy relationship with open source software vendors and service specialists.
 This takes compliance to the next level, and this is what open source good governance is about.

 OSS Good Governance enables organisations of all types – companies, small and large, city councils, universities, associations, etc. – maximise the benefits derived from open source by helping them align people, processes, technology and strategy.
-And in this area, that of maximising the advantages of open source, especially in Europe, everyone is still learning and innovating, with nobody knowing where they actually stand regarding state of the art in the domain.
+And in this area of maximising the advantages of open source, everyone is still learning and innovating, with nobody knowing where they actually stand regarding the state of the art in the domain.

 This initiative aims to help organisations achieve these goals with: